Dusk vs Dolphin — Twilight Princess on PC

 • Dolphin plays the GameCube and Wii versions of Twilight Princess

 If you’re specifically thinking “I want HD on PC” — Cemu with TP HD is currently the way.
-There’s no native PC port of TP HD (and the decomp project that produced Dusk targets the GameCube codebase, not the Wii U HD codebase).
+There’s no native PC port of TP HD (and the decomp project that produced Dusklight targets the GameCube codebase, not the Wii U HD codebase).

 Our take